Djokovic keeps contending deep into the majors in his late thirties, and every time, someone says age is just a number. It's the wrong lesson.

-He is 38, and he just beat a man half a generation younger than him in straight sets, and when it was over he raised his fist and told the crowd age is just a number.
-The clip has done what clips like that do -- millions of views, a caption that reads like a tattoo.
+He is 39 now, and he is still, improbably, contending at the top of a young man's sport -- reaching the deep rounds of the majors against players half a generation behind him.
+Every time he does, the same line goes around: age is just a number.
+It has done what lines like that do -- millions of views, a caption that reads like a tattoo.
 It is a good line.
 It is also, if you look at what actually got him there, backwards.

 Age is not just a number.
 It is one of the most stubborn numbers there is -- the one written on a passport, moving forward at exactly one year per year, no negotiation.
 What Djokovic has instead is a second number, quieter and much harder to earn: a biological age that sits well under his chronological one.
 That gap did not open on its own.
 It was built, day by day, by a small team managing sleep, load, recovery, inflammation, and readiness with the same seriousness a hospital manages a patient.
 Anti-inflammatory diet.
 Sleep tracked and protected like a training session.
 Recovery windows treated as non-negotiable as the match schedule.
 Two decades of a body being asked, every single day, to do less damage to itself than it otherwise would.

-That is the story the fist in the air does not tell.
+That is the story the easy line does not tell.
 It flatters the number on the passport by pretending it doesn't matter, when the truer and more useful story is the opposite: the passport number matters enormously, which is exactly why so much was spent narrowing the gap between it and the number underneath.

 This distinction is not academic.
 Biological age -- how your organs, arteries, and cells are actually aging, measured through markers like VO2 max, resting heart rate, inflammatory load, and increasingly through epigenetic clocks -- moves at a different rate for everyone, and it moves in response to what you do.
 Chronological age does not care what you do.
 Biological age is listening the whole time.